 All other fields will be inserted into the properties object of the event.

 Files may be dropped individually or bundled into an archive/compressed file that has one of the following compression formats:

 bzip2 (.bz2, .tbz2, .tar.bz2)

-Each item (with the exception of an optional manifest file) in the archive should be a valid file at the top-level of the archive (no sub-directories will be traversed).
-Any files that fail validation in an archive will trigger a warning state in the status log (see 3 and 5 for details) indicating that the specific files failed to process, but the rest of the successfully-processable files in the archives will proceed.
+Each item (with the exception of an optional manifest file) in the archive should be a valid file at the top level of the archive (no sub-directories will be traversed).
+Any file that fails validation in an archive will trigger a warning state in the status log (see 3 and 5 for details) indicating that the specific files failed to process, but the rest of the successfully-processable files in the archives will proceed.

 Manifest File for Guaranteed Processing Order

-The format of the manifest is a JSON file as follows:
+The format of the manifest is a JSON file as the one cited below:

 JSON Object Manifest

 If the manifest lists a file that is not included in the archive, the entire import will fail with the message, File <missing_file.ext> was included in the manifest but not found in the archive.